-These kinds of shifts in the importance of goods or a service will happen more frequently as the pace of change accelerates throughout the global economy.
+These kinds of shifts in the importance of a good or service will happen more frequently as the pace of change accelerates throughout the global economy.
 Few would argue that the battery pack for a fully electric vehicle should be sourced the same way as the commodity battery used to start an internal combustion engine.
 It can be easier to see that mismatch in tangible hardware as opposed to service industries like corporate travel.
-Traditional procurement practices – often centred around the request for proposal (RFP) – are lagging behind this shift in business travel’s role in enterprise success.
+Traditional procurement practices — often centered around the request for proposal (RFP) — are lagging behind this shift in business travel’s role in enterprise success.

 Changing travel options

 The biggest change in business travel was actually driven by a revolution in consumer travel.
 Our parent company, Expedia Group, was one of the prime movers in that transformation.

 A flood of tools, apps, options, and ways to compare flight and hotel cost, location, and amenities, all changed the consumer travel experience.
 For corporate travel, that meant the workforce quickly grew sophisticated and their expectations rose for what a modern corporate travel experience should be.
 For businesses, it also created a challenge to keep those sophisticated employees compliant with travel policies.